 - Your ability to maintain self-awareness in high-stress working environments through your well-balanced approach

 - An example of a difficult situation in a work environment, like a conflict of interest, that required your ethical and professional judgement

-- Informed action you have taken in the past to avoid crises, proving that you have someone with personal courage that supports strategic direction
+- Informed action you have taken in the past to avoid crises, proving that you have someone with personal courage that supports the strategic direction

 Relating your previous experience in the workplace to your personal drive and integrity demonstrates how effective your skillset has proven to be, in real circumstances.
-You need to show the employer that you know personal drive and integrity comes down to more than just buzzwords; it comes down to your real, honest commitment to the workplace.
+You need to show the employer that you know personal drive and integrity come down to more than just buzzwords; it comes down to your real, honest commitment to the workplace.
 Show your employer that you see difficult work tasks you have faced in the past as learning opportunities for personal growth.

 Relate It to the Role You’re Applying For

 Once you have established what you want to discuss in your response, all you have to do is incorporate the job you’re applying for into what you plan to say.
 Prove that your previous experience relates to APS values and expectations.
 The best way to make sure you have ticked all the right boxes is to follow the STAR method: situation, task, action, result.
-Following the STAR method will help you organically incorporate the job criteria into your response, so that you can meet expectations from every angle.
-Make sure that your cover letter isn’t your only stand out by making your selection criteria response shine.
+Following the STAR method will help you organically incorporate the job criteria into your response so that you can meet expectations from every angle.
+Make sure that your cover letter isn’t your only stand-out by making your selection criteria response shine.